Les Cayes: Asylum for independent insurgencies

+United States occupation of Haiti

+On 5 December 5 1919, American planes bombed Les Cayes in a possible act of intimidation.
+American pilots were investigated for their actions, though none were condemned.
+These actions were described by anthropologist Jean-Philippe Belleau as possibly "the first ever carried out by air on civilian populations".

+President Herbert Hoover had become increasingly pressured about the effects of occupying Haiti at the time and began inquiring about a withdrawal strategy.
+By 1929, Haitians had grown angered with the Borno-Russell government and American occupation, with demands for direct elections increasing.
+In early December 1929, protests against the American occupation began at the Service Technique de l’Agriculture et de l’Enseignement Professionnel's main school.
+On December 6, 1929, about 1,500 Haitians peacefully protesting local economic conditions in Les Cayes were fired upon by U.S. Marines, with the massacre resulting in 12 to 22 Haitians dead and 51 injured.
+The massacre resulted in international outrage, with President Hoover calling on Congress to investigate conditions in Haiti the following day.

+Natural disasters

 In the wake of the 12 January 2010 earthquake, the Cuban military set up a field hospital in the region.

 On 4 October 2016, Hurricane Matthew made landfall in Les Cayes causing severe damage.

 On 14 August 2021, a magnitude 7.2 earthquake occurred near the city.
 It was the largest earthquake to strike Haiti in modern history, even stronger than the 2010 earthquake near the Haitian capital.
 The earthquake killed over 2,200 people and injured around 12,700 others, most of them in Les Cayes and its surrounding areas.

 Tourism

 Les Cayes plays a significant role in the still under-developed Haitian tourism industry, with pleasant sights such as:

 Gelée Beach: one of the longest and most visited beaches in Haiti.
 The white sand beach of Gelée beach is very popular in Haiti, not only for its restaurants which serve typical southern Haiti dishes such as tonm-tonm, grilled-conch, grilled-fish and lobster, but also for hosting an annual music festival around mid-August which usually features some of the best Compas music bands.
 Many visitors both from within Haiti and neighboring USA will come spend the weekend in Les Cayes.
 As the number of tourists continues to grow, several new hotels and restaurants continue to pop up.